AaqilSh/AaqilSh/README.md

 ### 💻 Technical Skills

-- **Languages:** I'm proficient in Python, Java, c++ and Javascript, with a particular focus on web development.
+- **Languages:** I'm proficient in Python, Java, C++ and Javascript, with a particular focus on web development.
 - **Technologies:** I have hands-on experience with PostgreSQL, MongoDB, AWS, Firebase, Docker and I'm always eager to learn and adopt new technologies.
 - **Frameworks:** I've worked extensively with Flutter, React, Django and Firebase, leveraging their power to build robust and scalable applications.